Richard A. Berthelsen

 He is a frequent guest on television and radio networks discussing sports law and sports business, including ESPN, NBC, CBC, CTV, SCORE, SportsNet, The Sports Network, etc.

-Nona Lee is in her 17th season with the Arizona Diamondbacks in 2016 and seventh as Senior Vice President & General Counsel.
+Nona Lee is in her 18th season with the Arizona Diamondbacks in 2017 and eighth as Senior Vice President & General Counsel.
 Lee has served as Vice President & General Counsel since 2005, overseeing all legal issues for the organization.
-Before dedicating her time solely to the D-backs, she served as Associate General Counsel (2000-04) and Vice President and Associate General Counsel (2004-05) for the Phoenix Suns, D-backs, Phoenix Mercury, Arizona Rattlers, Chase Field, US Airways Center and the Dodge Theater.
+Before dedicating her time solely to the D-backs, she served as Associate General Counsel (2000-04) and VP and Associate General Counsel (2004-05) for the Phoenix Suns, D-backs, Phoenix Mercury, Arizona Rattlers, Chase Field, US Airways Center and Dodge Theater.

 Prior to joining the sports industry, Lee had a brief stint as a corporate associate at Gallagher & Kennedy, specializing in corporate transactions and securities, after having worked as a litigator for Meyer Hendricks, specializing in commercial litigation, personal injury and medical malpractice, from 1995-99.
 Lee received her Juris Doctor in 1995 from the Oklahoma City University School of Law, where she graduated summa cum laude.

-Lee is also active in the community, serving as the founder of the Phoenix Women's Sports Association, an Arizona non-profit organization whose mission is to help girls and women find their power through sports.
-In addition, she also has served on the board of the Women's Sports Foundation in New York, a non-profit organization founded by Billie Jean King that is dedicated to advancing the lives of girls and women through sports and physical activity and until late 2012, also served on the Board of the Phoenix Regional Sports Commission, the mission of which is to "enrich our community through sports."
-She currently serves on the board of the Sports Lawyers Association, a non-profit, international, professional organization whose common goal is the understanding, advancement and ethical practice of sports law, as well as on the Pepperdine Athletic Board, and the board of Florence Crittenton, a local non-profit organization designed to help at-risk girls overcome issues of abuse, neglect, teen pregnancy, teen parenting and behavioral and/or mental problems.
+Lee is also active in the community and in the sports industry.
+She is the founder of the Phoenix Women's Sports Association, an Arizona non-profit organization whose mission is to help girls and women find their power through sports.
+In addition, she has served on the board of the Women's Sports Foundation in New York, a non-profit organization founded by Billie Jean King that is dedicated to advancing the lives of girls and women through sports and physical activity and until late 2012, also served on the Board of the Phoenix Regional Sports Commission, the mission of which is to "enrich our community through sports," She has also served on the Pepperdine Athletic Board, as well as on the board of Florence Crittenton, a local non-profit designed to help at-risk girls overcome issues of abuse, neglect, teen pregnancy, teen parenting and behavioral and/or mental problems.